SanderMertens/flecs/docs/Quickstart.md

 auto o = Alice.target<Likes>(); // Returns Bob
 ```

-Entity relations enable lots of interesting patterns and possibilities.
-Make sure to check out the [relations manual](Relations.md).
+Entity relationships enable lots of interesting patterns and possibilities.
+Make sure to check out the [relationships manual](Relationships.md).

 ## Hierarchies
 Flecs has builtin support for hierarchies with the builtin `EcsChildOf` (or `flecs::ChildOf`, in C++) relationship.
 A hierarchy can be created with the regular relationship API, or with the `child_of` shortcut in C++: